yanxiaodi/RedisStreamDemo/README.md

 # Redis Stream Demo

-This project demonstrates a message queue system using Redis Streams with two ASP.NET Core Web API services:
+This project demonstrates a decoupled service architecture using Redis Streams for communication between services.

+## Architecture

+The solution consists of two ASP.NET Core Web API services:

-1. **IngressService**: Receives requests, sends them to Redis stream, and waits for responses
+1. **IngressService** - Receives requests from clients, sends them to a Redis stream, and waits for responses.
-2. **ProxyService**: Processes requests from Redis stream and returns mock weather data
+2. **ProxyService** - Reads requests from the Redis stream, processes them, and sends responses back.

+This architecture allows for:
+- Loose coupling between services
+- Scaling each service independently
+- Resilience to service outages
+- Controlled concurrency and backpressure

+## Concurrency Control

+The ProxyService implements a concurrency control mechanism to limit the number of concurrent requests it processes:

+- Each instance of the ProxyService manages 5 "terminals" (concurrent workers)
+- Each terminal can handle one request at a time
+- Requests are queued using a bounded channel to handle backpressure
+- When all terminals are busy, new requests are queued until a terminal becomes available

+This design allows for:
+1. Protecting legacy services that can only handle a limited number of concurrent requests
+2. Efficient resource utilization across multiple instances
+3. Preventing overload during traffic spikes

+## Redis Streams

+The services communicate using two Redis streams:
+- `weather-requests` - For requests from IngressService to ProxyService
+- `weather-responses` - For responses from ProxyService back to IngressService

 ## Prerequisites